tatefish/Ansible/README.md

-# The Ansible - a space data based synthesizer
+# The Ansible - a Space Data Based Synthesizer
 Hello!
 This repository contains the files used to generate the audio samples (MATLAB), the audio sample itself ("cmbr_5year.wav"), and the SuperCollider files required to play with the data.

 The data used in this project is from the collected results of WMAP data, published [here](https://map.gsfc.nasa.gov/news/5yr_release.html), courtesy NASA/WMAP Science Team.